azimuth-cloud/capi-helm-charts/charts/cluster-addons/README.md

   # Values from the template take precedence over the dict
   kustomization: {}
   kustomizationTemplate:
-  # A list of resources to watch to determine when the addon has installed
-  watches: []
-    # These should be of the form
-    # - namespace: my-namespace
-    #   kind: Deployment
-    #   name: my-deployment
-    #   condition: Available
 # Options for a custom addon
 custom:
   # Script that installs the addon